randomnerd41/optibuntu/README.md

 # Some versions are missing
 if a version is almost

-the same as the new one it will
+the same as the new one

+or just a bugfix, it will

 not get put in the this branch.